Should I Learn Automatic or Manual?

 Learning a manual will take a little bit more time as you will need to learn how to use the clutch, on the plus side you may feel that you have a little more control over a manual car.

-If you just want to get on the road as quickly as possible then automatic could be the fastest route to take.
-If you are hoping to have a career driving such as driving a van , ambulance or even a HGV then you may be best going with manual .
+If your main goal is getting on the road as quickly as possible, then automatic is absolutely the fastest route to take.
+However, if you’re hoping to pursue a career driving (like handling a van, ambulance, or even an HGV), then you may be best going with manual.

-You could begin with automatic then after you have a bit of driving experience it would not be too difficult to take the manual driving test at a later date, once you have all the other driving skills in place learning the gears and clutch will be a lot easier.
+Alternatively, you could begin with an automatic, and then, once you have a bit of driving experience, it wouldn’t be too difficult to take the manual driving test at a later date.
+After all, once you have all the other driving skills in place, learning the gears and clutch will be a lot easier! 🚗💨

 A Stepping Stone Approach